Excellence in Action

 Despite being bootstrapped, Australian based SiteMinder expanded to Europe, US, and Southeast Asia almost from the beginning.
 Dai Williams—Tidemark Fellow, Re-Leased CRO and former Chief Growth Officer at SiteMinder—shares how they did it.

 Despite being bootstrapped for many years, Australia-based company SiteMinder expanded to Europe, the US, and Southeast Asia, nearly from the very beginning.
-We were fortunate to host Dai Williams—Tidemark Fellow, Re-Leased CRO, and former Chief Growth Officer at SiteMinder—for our latest VSKP in Action session to tell us more about how the company did it.
+We were fortunate to host Dai Williams—Tidemark Fellow, Re-Leased CRO, and former Chief Growth Officer at SiteMinder—for our this session to tell us more about how the company did it.
 Dai spearheaded international expansion from the earliest days at SiteMinder, which is now a publicly traded company and the leader in hospitality channel management, and is doing it all over again at the commercial real estate software company Re-Leased.

 We distilled some of the key takeaways from the session for those thinking about how to approach international expansion.
-To get the actionable details, you’ll want to be at our live sessions!
-If you would like to sign up to be considered for a future session, please email us at knowledge@tidemarkcap.com.

 The Takeaways